bernedogit/pelconf/pelconflib.md

 suffixes as required to convert `foo bar` into `-lfoo -lbar` or `foo.lib bar.lib` as needed.

 If the function is found the contents of cflags will be added to the variable `EXTRA_CFLAGS` in the makefile and the additional libraries are added to the `EXTRALIBS` variable in the makefile.
 For instance:

-	ac_check_func_lib_tag ("pthread.h", NULL, "clock_gettime", "pthread",
+	ac_has_func_lib_tag ("pthread.h", NULL, "clock_gettime", "pthread",
 	                       "CLOCK_GETTIME_IN_PTHREAD");

 If found, this will define `HAVE_CLOCK_GETTIME_IN_PTHREAD` in the